tkishel/pe_tune/README.md

 ##### `--hiera DIRECTORY`

-Output optimized settings as Hiera YAML files to the specified directory
+Output optimized settings to the specified directory as YAML files for use in Hiera.

-Note: Do not specify a directory in your current Hiera hierarchy, which should be managed (and would be overwritten) by Code Manager.
+Note: Do not specify a directory in your Hiera hierarchy, which should be managed by Code Manager.
 Instead: specify a temporary directory, verify the settings in resulting files, and merge them into the control repository that contains your Hiera hierarchy.

 ##### `--force`

-Do not enforce minimum system requirements (4 CPU / 8 GB RAM) for infrastructure hosts.
+Do not enforce minimum system requirements (4 CPU / 8 GB RAM) for infrastructure nodes.

 ##### `--inventory FILE`

-Use a YAML file to define infrastructure nodes.
+Use the specified YAML file to define infrastructure nodes.

-This eliminates the dependency upon PuppetDB to query node resources and classes.
+This eliminates a dependency upon PuppetDB to query node facts and classes.

-Nodes can be defined by infrastructure 'roles' or 'profiles'.

 Refer to the examples directory for details.

 ##### `--local`

-Query the local system to define a monolithic infrastructure master node.
+Use the local system to define a monolithic master infrastructure node.

-This eliminates the dependency upon PuppetDB to query node resources and classes.
+This eliminates a dependency upon PuppetDB to query node facts and classes.

 ##### `--memory_per_jruby MB`

-Amount of RAM to allocate for each Puppet Server JRuby.
+Amount of RAM to allocate for each JRuby.

 ##### `--memory_reserved_for_os MB`

-Amount of RAM to reserve for the operating system.
+Amount of RAM to reserve for the OS.

 ## Reference

-This module reads the configuration files on the Primary Master, queries PuppetDB for node group membership to identify PE Infrastructure hosts, queries PuppetDB for processor and memory facts for each PE Infrastructure host, and outputs optimized settings in YAML format use in Hiera.
+This module reads the configuration files on the Primary Master, queries PuppetDB for node group membership to identify PE Infrastructure nodes, queries PuppetDB for processor and memory facts for each PE Infrastructure node, and outputs optimized settings in YAML format use in Hiera.

 ### Output